hugoladret/covid/README.md

-# Cortical Optogenetics : Validation and Inference of light Diffusion (COVID)
+# Computational Optogenetics : Validation and Inference of light Diffusion (COVID)
 ## Master 2 project by Louis Eparvier, in collaboration with Hugo Ladret & Samuel Bélanger, supervised by Matthieu Vanni

 ## Description of the project